Not the destination but the human

 4. Masked Lapwing

 Pecking amid the grass are brown birds with bulging yellow wattles.
-Perhaps these are the yellow-wattled brown birds?
-You would be close, but upon consulting your handy bird guide, you learn that they are in fact, Masked Lapwings.
-Those yellow wattles do resemble a mask, a rather warty one.
-These ground-dwelling birds are crowned in black, and on the wrist of each wing is a thorny spur, like a spear.
-These birds do not take kindly to intruders and may even dive at those foolish enough to attempt an intrusion.
+Perhaps these are the yellow‑wattled brown birds?
+Close — but a quick check of your bird guide reveals their true identity: Masked Lapwings.
+Those yellow wattles do resemble a mask, albeit a rather warty one.

 Fun fact: Masked Lapwings are homebodies and do not tend to migrate.